CARB regulations on VOC in consumer products

 - Article 3 covers categories of aerosol paints and coatings.

-Above three regulations affect 115 consumer product categories by setting 150 volatile organic compound (VOC) limits.
+The above three regulations affect 115 consumer product categories by setting 150 volatile organic compound (VOC) limits.

 - Article 4 is a voluntary emissions trading program for consumer products, and aerosol paints and coatings, called the Alternative Control Plan (ACP) regulation.